openalea/openalea.rtfd.io/doc/development/guidelines.md

 Large data files should not be included in the package, so as to keep your repository lightweight and functional.
 Instead, they should be stored in a separate place and be accessed via [Pooch](https://www.fatiando.org/pooch).

-We don't have any example in OpenAlea yet, but please contact us if you think you need to include this solution in your package.
+We don't have any example in OpenAlea yet, but we plan to follow a similar strategy as the one used for [x-array data](https://github.com/pydata/xarray-data)

 ## Building the package